The Magic Before Baby: Creative Maternity Portraits | HD Family Photographer

 Silhouette portraits are all about the body, shape, and curves.

-A silhouette isn’t for everyone— I think it’s one of those “you love it or you don’t” situations.
+A silhouette isn’t for everyone.
+I think it’s one of those “you love it, or you hate it” situations.
 I’m team Love It!
+I told her this one was for me.

-The focus is on the growing belly and changing body.
-Without colorful outfits, a facial expression, and glittery makeup, just the amazing body.
+The focus is on the belly and the changing body.
+Without colorful outfits, facial expressions, or makeup, it’s just the amazing body in its natural form.

-I set up a backdrop with sheer curtains before she arrived.
+I had the backdrop with sheer curtains set up and ready before she arrived.
 I knew what I wanted, and this is a simple pose.

 Depending on how comfortable your model feels about nudity, she could go bare or wear a pair of undies/ leggings.
 You don’t want baggy clothing for this.

-You also want her hair up to show the shape of the neck and shoulders.
+You want her hair up to show the shape of the neck and shoulders.

 Enchanting maternity portrait.